intel-analytics/BigDL-2.x/zoo/src/main/scala/com/intel/analytics/zoo/examples/objectdetection/README.md

 modelPath=... // model path.
 Local file system/HDFS/Amazon S3 are supported

 imagePath=... // image path.
 Local file system/HDFS are supported.
-With local file system, the files need to be available on all nodes in the cluster.
+With local file system, the files need to be available on all nodes in the cluster and please use file:///... for local files.

 outputPath=... // output path.
 Currently only support local file system.